dartmouth-dltg/local_contexts_projects/README.md

 1. control the visibility of Local Contexts associated projects as facets in the PUI
 1. control the visibility of the Open to Collaborate Notice on the home page
 1. set the Local Contexts base URL
+1. controls the automatic replacement of the `as-ead-pdf.xsl` stylsheet with the plugin version

 If the base URL is not set in the config, the url is assumed to be `https://localcontextshub.org/`

+If `AppConfig[:local_contexts_replace_xsl]` is not set it is assumed to be true and the `as-ead-pdf.xsl` stylesheet found in `ARCHIVESSPACE_BASE_DIRECTORY/stylesheets` will automatically be moved aside in favor of the plugin version.
+See the [Staff PDF Exports Note](#staff-pdf-exports-note) for more information.

 Set either `staff_faceting` or `public_faceting` to `true` to enable Local Contexts associated projects facets in that area.